AlexandriaCummins/Resume-/README.md

 ---------
 **Earthbound Trading Company**

-A lifestyle shop for the nomadic spirit who embraces individuality and craves exploration, with over 125 stores nationwide and a growing online presence.
+A lifestyle shop for the nomadic spirit who embraces individuality and craves exploration, with 125 stores nationwide and a growing online presence.

   Store Manager;
   2012-present